 In December 2025, NCHE signed a partnership with the Private Sector Foundation Uganda to enhance research relevance and commercialization.

-The partnership is expected to strengthen links between universities and industry, support innovation and startup incubation, and to promote commercialization of research.
+The partnership is expected to strengthen links between universities and industry, support innovation and startup incubation, and promote commercialization of research.

 This collaboration aims to ensure that academic knowledge translates into real economic value.